Pickysaurus/game-masseffect3/README.md

 # Vortex Support for Mass Effect 3

-This extension is intended to allow mod management for ME3in Vortex.
+This extension is intended to allow mod management for ME3 in Vortex.
 The ReadMe will be updated as developement progresses.

 ## Requirements